QIWI-API/qiwipay-docs/qiwipay_en.html.md

 Error code | Name | Description
 ---------- | -------- | --------
 0 | No errors | No errors
-8001 | Internal error | Acquiring Bank technical error
+8001 | Internal error | Acquiring Bank technical error.
-8002 | Operation not supported | Operation not supported
+8002 | Operation not supported | Operation not supported.
-8004 | Temporary error | Server is busy, repeat later 8005 | Route not found | Route for transaction processing not found 8006 | Parsing error | Unable to process input request, incorrect format 8008 | No receiver data | Error on transmitting receiver data 8018 | Transaction not found | Transaction not found 8019 | Incorrect [opcode](#opcode) |
+8004 | Temporary error | Server is busy, repeat later.
+8005 | Route not found | Route for transaction processing not found.
+8006 | Parsing error | Unable to process input request, incorrect format.
+8008 | No receiver data | Error on transmitting receiver data.
+8018 | Transaction not found | Transaction not found.
+8019 | Incorrect [opcode](#opcode) |
-8020 | Amount too big | `reversal`, `refund` operations amount exceeded 8021 | Merchant site not found | Unknown merchant with `merchant_site_id`
+8020 | Amount too big | `reversal`, `refund` operations amount exceeded.
+8021 | Merchant site not found | Unknown merchant with `merchant_site_id`.
 8022 | Transaction not found | Transaction from the request not found.
-8023 | Transaction expired | Customer failed to authorize on 3DS within 15 min
+8023 | Transaction expired | Customer failed to authorize on 3DS within 15 min.
-8025 | Opcode is not allowed | Using this [opcode](#opcode) value forbidden for this merchant site 8026 | Incorrect parent transaction | Incorrect status of the parent transaction 8027 | Incorrect parent transaction | Incorrect type of the parent transaction 8028 | Card expired | Card valid date is expired
+8025 | Opcode is not allowed | Using this [opcode](#opcode) value forbidden for this merchant site.
+8026 | Incorrect parent transaction | Incorrect status of the parent transaction.
+8027 | Incorrect parent transaction | Incorrect type of the parent transaction.
+8028 | Card expired | Card valid date is expired.
 8051 | Merchant disabled | This merchant is not activated.
-8052 | Incorrect transaction state | Incorrect transaction status, attempt for `capture` after `finish_3ds` or `reversal` 8054 | Invalid signature | Invalid signature of the request 8055 | Order already paid |
+8052 | Incorrect transaction state | Incorrect transaction status, attempt for `capture` after `finish_3ds` or `reversal`.
+8054 | Invalid signature | Invalid signature of the request.
+8055 | Order already paid |
 8056 | In process | Transaction on this card/order is processing now.
-8057 | Card locked | Transaction is already processing upon this card 8058 | Access denied |
+8057 | Card locked | Transaction is already processing upon this card.
+8058 | Access denied |
 8059 | Currency is not allowed |
 8060 | Amount too big | Amount is higher than allowed for payout.
-8061 | Currency mismatch | Payout currency and original transaction currency are not the same 8062 | Temporary error  | Server is busy, repeat the request later 8069 | Quantity limit of transactions is reached | The number of testing operations per day exceeds the [limit](#test_limit) 8070 | Amount of transaction is bigger than allowed | Test operation amount exceeds the [allowed value](#test_limit) 8151 | Authentification failed | Customer failed to authenticate on 3DS.
+8061 | Currency mismatch | Payout currency and original transaction currency are not the same.
+8062 | Temporary error  | Server is busy, repeat the request later.
+8069 | Quantity limit of transactions is reached | The number of testing operations per day exceeds the [limit](#test_limit).
+8070 | Amount of transaction is bigger than allowed | Test operation amount exceeds the [allowed value](#test_limit).
+8151 | Authentification failed | Customer failed to authenticate on 3DS.
 8152 | Transaction rejected | Transaction rejected by security service.
-8153 | Reattempt not permitted | Repeated authorization request forbidden due to obtained response from a Payment system 8160 | Transaction rejected | Issuer response: Payment rejected.
-Try again 8161 | Transaction rejected | Issuer response: Payment rejected.
-Try again 8162 | Transaction rejected | Issuer response: Payment rejected.
-Try again 8163 | Transaction rejected | Issuer response: Payment rejected.
-Contact QIWI Support 8164 | Transaction rejected | Issuer response: Payment rejected.
+8153 | Reattempt not permitted | Re-attempting authorization request is forbidden due to Payment system rules.
+8154 | Try again later | Repeat the request later.
+8160 | Transaction rejected | Issuer response: Payment rejected.
+Try again.
+8161 | Transaction rejected | Issuer response: Payment rejected.
+Try again.
+8162 | Transaction rejected | Issuer response: Payment rejected.
+Try again.
+8163 | Transaction rejected | Issuer response: Payment rejected.
+Contact QIWI Support.
+8164 | Transaction rejected | Issuer response: Payment rejected.
 Limit exceeded.
-Address to Issuing Bank 8165 | Transaction rejected | Issuer response: Payment rejected.
-Check payment details 8166 | Transaction rejected | Issuer response: Payment rejected.
-Check card details 8167 | Transaction rejected | Issuer response: Payment rejected.
-Check card details 8168 | Transaction rejected | Issuer response: Transaction forbidden.
-Address to Issuing Bank 8169 | Transaction rejected | Issuer response: Payment rejected.
+Address to Issuing Bank.
+8165 | Transaction rejected | Issuer response: Payment rejected.
+Check payment details.
+8166 | Transaction rejected | Issuer response: Payment rejected.
+Check card details.
+8167 | Transaction rejected | Issuer response: Payment rejected.
+Check card details.
+8168 | Transaction rejected | Issuer response: Transaction forbidden.
+Address to Issuing Bank.
+8169 | Transaction rejected | Issuer response: Payment rejected.
 Limit exceeded.
-Address to Issuing Bank 8170 | Transaction rejected | Issuer response: Payment rejected.
+Address to Issuing Bank.
+8170 | Transaction rejected | Issuer response: Payment rejected.
 Wrong SMS code.
-Try again
+Try again.
+8171 | Reattempt not permitted by pay system | Operation rejected by Payment system.
+Re-attempting the operation is not possible for the card.

-# Test Data {#test_mode}
+# How to Test Operations {#test_mode}

 By default, for each new RSP a `merchant_site` record is created in QIWI PAY service in test environment only.
 You can ask your support manager to transfer any of your  `merchant_site` to test environment, or add new `merchant_site` in test environment.